Your money — our investment

 Comments from the Investment Commission — Extracts from the minutes of the monthly meetings

-The latest market assessments and decisions of the Investment Commission are explained below.
-All previous log extracts can be found in our information center.
+The latest market assessments and decisions of the Investment Commission are commented on below.
+In the information center, you can find all log extracts since 2024.

 investment philosophy

-Our investment strategy takes into account the factors of return, security and liquidity in a balanced manner.
-The principles of “safe — efficient — transparent” form the basis.
-This is complemented by a pragmatic sustainability approach that incorporates ESG criteria and stewardship activities into investment decisions.
+We invest the pension assets of our insured persons securely, efficiently and transparently.
+For our investment strategy, we take into account the factors return, security and liquidity in a balanced manner.
+This is complemented by a pragmatic sustainability approach, in which ESG criteria are incorporated into the index-oriented implementation and stewardship activities are implemented.

 We invest a good two thirds of our pension assets in yield-generating real assets such as equities and Swiss real estate and a third in stable nominal values such as bonds and cash.
 In doing so, we keep things simple and focus on the proven and liquid stock and bond markets, supplemented by indirect real estate investments in Switzerland and some gold.
 Thanks to the index-oriented approach, a good diversification of assets across currencies, regions and industries is achieved.
 In this way, cluster risks are systematically avoided.
 Because risk control and transparency are our top priorities: We only invest in investments that we understand.